bio-ontology-research-group/similarityonMGI/README.md

 GENE-GENE SIMILARITY:

-This is based on similarity between gene-phenotypes and gene-phenotypes on the MGI dataset
+This is based on similarity between gene-phenotypes on the MGI dataset.

+Gold standard containing ......

+x.dict

+Script to calculate resnik similarity:

+sim_gene-gene_mgi.groovy  (this script utilizes: phenomenet (lightPhenomeNET-inferred.owl.zip) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)

+get_auc_phenomNet.py would calculate the AUC on the gold standards.

+steps to follow:
+1. run groovy sim_gene-gene_mgi.groovy to get the similarity scores between gene-phenotypes and gene-phenotypes
+2. run python get_auc_phenomeNet.py to estimate the performace on the gold dataset.

+All the requierd files are provided in this directory and file names are hard-coded in the scripts.